 Located on the south side of the island of Venice where the Grand Canal meets the Venice lagoon, this iconic square & gathering place dates to the 12th century.
 The square is dominated by St Mark’s Basilica built in the 9th century to house the remains of Apostle St. Mark that had been brought from Alexandria, Egypt.

 If you look closely at the church’s center gable, you can see a statue of St. Mark along with Venice’s emblem: a lion with wings.

 The history of the cathedral and the remains and relics it contains are fascinating and weave a dramatic tale of grave and treasure robbing.
 Today, visitors can take a tour of the cathedral and spend an entire day sightseeing around the square, or take a gondola ride from the Square through the lagoon.

-After your day of sightseeing on the Square, reserve a table at Bar All’Angolo or Cafe Florian and enjoy aperitivo, or stroll the cicchetti bars along the nearby alleys for a taste of authentic Venetian food.
+After your day of sightseeing on the Square, reserve a table at Bar All’Angolo or Cafe Florian and enjoy apertivo, or stroll the Cicchetti bars along the nearby alleys for a taste of authentic Venetian food.

 by Lori at Italy Foodies